-The University will not permit the use of accrued salary continuation in the following circumstances: (1) serious health condition of spouse, parent or child; (2) adoption or foster care of a child; (3) leave for the birth or care of a newborn child in cases where the mother is not subject to medical restrictions by her physician but wishes to extend her time at home with her child.
-However, the University of Dayton policies provide an exception to the above rule by permitting employees to use accrued salary continuation for either a medical emergency for an immediate family member for up to 3 days or medical treatment of an immediate family member with prior supervisor approval for up to 6 days within each half of the calendar year.
+The University will not permit the use of accrued sick leave and short-term disability benefits or salary continuation in the following circumstances: (1) serious health condition of spouse, parent or child; (2) adoption or foster care of a child; (3) leave for the birth or care of a newborn child in cases where the mother is not subject to medical restrictions by her physician but wishes to extend her time at home with her child.
+However, the University of Dayton policies provide an exception to the above rule by permitting employees to use accrued sick leave for either a medical emergency for an immediate family member for up to 3 days or medical treatment of an immediate family member with prior supervisor approval for up to 6 days within each half of the calendar year.